nushell/nushell.github.io/book/commands/table.md

  -  `--expand-deep {int}`: an expand limit of recursion which will take place
  -  `--flatten`: Flatten simple arrays
  -  `--flatten-separator {string}`: sets a separator when 'flatten' used
- -  `--collapse`: expand the table structure in colapse mode.
+ -  `--collapse`: expand the table structure in collapse mode.
 Be aware collapse mode currently doesn't support width control

 ## Notes